 Use a YouTube Keyword Tool

 Keyword research tools abound, yet how people search on YouTube is a lot different than how they search on Google; data on Google trends concerning search volumes won’t correlate with YouTube searches.
 With that in mind you’ll want to mostly use keyword research tools that focus specifically on YouTube:

 - YouTube Auto Suggest - By typing your topic into the search bar you’re given a set of auto-completed suggestions which are generated popular searches.
 This gives an excellent insight into what people are searching for around your topic.
 YouTube is literally giving you the goods!
 Let’s say you’re a personal trainer who wants to make a video around exercise at home.
-Type in ‘exercise at home’ and this is what we get:
+Type in ‘exercise at home’ and this is what you get: